The Duke MBA

 Contact Jeff at: email@example.com or +1.919.660.2936

-- Simeon Furman, MHSA, Assistant Director, Daytime Health Sector Management Program
+- Simeon Furman, MHSA, Assistant Director, Health Sector Management Program

-Simeon Furman is Assistant Director of the Health Sector Management (HSM) Program and the team leader for the Daytime program.
+Simeon Furman is Assistant Director of the Health Sector Management (HSM) Program and the team leader for the Executive MBA program.

 Simeon brings more than a decade of experience in university development and programming to his role with the Health Sector Management Program.
 He was a regional development officer with The University of Chicago Booth School of Business, director of alumni affairs for the UNC Eshelman School of Pharmacy, and development coordinator with the Duke Center for Human Genetics.
 Prior to joining Fuqua, Simeon completed an administrative residency at the Elliot Health System in Manchester, NH, as part of graduate work in health services.
 He brings a broad understanding of the health sector, from healthcare delivery systems to translational research.